 When it comes to a farming success story video, they don’t get much better than this.

 Tucked away in a quiet corner of Canterbury, local cereal farmer Eric Watson achieved a Guinness world record wheat yield.
 Let that sink in.
 In other words, Eric harvested the highest ever recorded wheat yield in history.
 And since humans have been growing cereal grains for upwards of 10,000 years, that’s a reasonably incredible feat.
 But what makes it even more remarkable, he beat his own previous world record he set in 2017.
-This making him a titleholder twice over.
+This made him a titleholder twice over.
 Eric went about achieving all this in a typically understated Kiwi way.

 We managed to film this video over a two day period, excluding the shots of the actual harvest/record, which was filmed months before.
 As you can imagine, a wheat farm does not have much for you to film other than wheat.
 It makes it even harder to film when the wheat has been harvested and they have just laid new seed.
 We managed to find a few creative filming techniques that could show off the farm.